Updated: Sep 15

 When evaluating risk mitigation requirements an assessment should first be conducted to determine which are the key risk areas, this will ensure that your organisation can properly task and coordinate its finite resources.

 Part of the problem in assessing risk is the availability or access to information including limited identification of data sources that are of value to the assessment, which in itself can be a significant risk where assessments are being made with only half of the available data.
 Many organisations have departments that protect their own data and don’t share it with other departments including compliance, which can create a situation where the scale of a problem is underestimated or unknown.

 A case example includes an investigation surrounding an insider threat and the improper award of single source consultancy contracts and procurement risk management.
 The conclusion of the investigation confirmed that an individual within the project team who received the initial consultancy requirement had set up his own recruitment company to facilitate the award of consultancy services to his own recruitment company.

 What became clear six months later was that an audit of the organisation's single source procurement had been conducted without the knowledge of the investigation team.
 The conclusions of the audit raised significant concerns surrounding the gaps in the justification and authorisation process including the control failures in a significant number of single source contracts.

-If this information had been shared with the investigation team at the time then they might have better understood the scale of the risk and had the opportunity to assess whether other cases or individuals were involved.
+The disconnect between departments within the same organisation meant that if this information had been shared with the investigation team at the time, then they might have better understood the scale of the risk and had the opportunity to assess whether other cases or individuals were involved.

 RISK MITIGATION FRAMEWORK